davidtys/queue_pytumblr/README.md

 # Queue PyTumblr #

-Asynchronous reblog a list of Tumblr posts, with RQ and Redis
+Asynchronous reblog a list of Tumblr posts with RQ, use Redis to record the tumblrs

 ## Quick Usage